andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

 <img align="center" width="" height="" src="../assets/images/post20/deployment-info.png">

 Last thing we need to do is to check how our application is working in the cluster.
-We exposed application via `service` on port 80.
-So we can use `kubectl port-forward` to access it from our local machine.
+We exposed application via `service`, so we can use `kubectl port-forward` to access it from our local machine.

 ```bash
 kubectl port-forward svc/pod-info 9999:80
 ```

-When if you hit [http://localhost:9999/](http://localhost:9999/) you should see the following
+Then if you hit [http://localhost:9999/](http://localhost:9999/) in browser or `curl` you should see the following:

 <img align="center" width="" height="" src="../assets/images/post20/pod-info-output.png">

-Seems like everything is working fine.
+Seems like everything is working fine and we have our application running in the cluster.

-You can find all the the sources in the [Pod-Info repository](https://github.com/andriktr/pod-info)
+You can find all the the source file in the [Pod-Info repository](https://github.com/andriktr/pod-info)

 I hope this post was informative and useful for you and would like to THANK YOU for reading it.